One Archer Lane

 No analysis available

 A resident recreation room is well supported.
-Roughly 11 of 20 listings show the amenity, and remarks explicitly mention "recreation room," "rec room," "club room," "party room," and "meeting room/lounge."
-The evidence is consistent across multiple listings and wording variants.
+About 11 of 20 listings include RECROO, and remarks use terms like "recreation room," "rec room," "party room," "club room," and "meeting room/lounge."
+The evidence appears consistent across multiple listings and agents.

 No analysis available